Manpreetgujral9/100-days-of-code/log.md

 ### Day 14: January 29, 2019
 **Today's Progress**: Worked on project on my portfolio and Made a Header .Busy in Preparation of interviews stuff.

+### Day 15: January 30, 2019
+**Today's Progress**:Today , Completed Half of the project.
+Thought about the changes I can make on it.